TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 the upcoming user stories and thus was a great way to align everyone, from product to engineering into dealing with tech-debt.

+We did a small retrospective, and we all agreed that while powerful to raise awareness we could exploit more if we moved deeper on the framework we were creating.

 # Some examples

 Let's say there are new features involving integrating with third parties that will consume our fancy new API that was just built in a hurry for a PoC in the next Quarter.
-We had identified some tech debt related to speed on that part of the codebase, like not enough tests, or some code that needs refactor because it was just a PoC.
+We had identified some tech debt related to speed on that part of the codebase, like not enough tests, documentation,  or some code that needs refactor because it was just a PoC.
 We know that this will impact the time to market, so we can anticipate and just focus as technical goal for the sprints to "improve the time to market for new API features" before we start working on the stories.

 Or maybe we are expecting a peak in our services because some Company OKRs (go sales, :moneybag: go!), and we need to focus on improving our operations stuff, like monitoring, scaling or making the jobs resilient and parallelizable.

 # Technical Debt